RazvanBugoi/get-shit-done/get-shit-done/workflows/execute-phase.md

 - header: "Phase Issues"
 - question: "[N] issues were logged during this phase.
 Review now?"
 - options:
-  - "Review issues" - Analyze with /gsd:consider-issues
+  - "Review issues" - Analyze with /prompts:gsd-consider-issues
   - "Continue" - Address later, proceed to next work

 **If "Review issues" selected:**
-- Invoke: `SlashCommand("/gsd:consider-issues")`
+- Ask the user to run `/prompts:gsd-consider-issues`
 - After consider-issues completes, return to offer_next

 **If "Continue" selected or no issues found:**
 - Proceed to offer_next step

 **In YOLO mode:**
-- Note issues were logged but don't prompt: `📋 [N] issues logged this phase (review later with /gsd:consider-issues)`
+- Note issues were logged but don't prompt: `📋 [N] issues logged this phase (review later with /prompts:gsd-consider-issues)`
 - Continue to offer_next automatically
 </step>